 Finding Cancer Early

 Doylestown Health is committed to utilizing the most advanced technology when it offers proven benefits to patients.
 Tomosynthesis or 3D mammography gives women an additional option to consider when it comes to early cancer detection.
-The service is available at Doylestown Health's Women's Diagnostic Center at Doylestown Hospital.
+The service is available at Doylestown Health's Women's Diagnostic Center at Doylestown Hospital and the Health and Wellness Center in Warrington.

 The goal of screening exams like mammography is to detect cancer at its earliest stages before a person has symptoms.
 Finding breast cancer early offers the best chance for successful treatment.